How to Help a Friend With Drug or Alcohol Addiction

 State-run programs may be more affordable for people who cannot afford private treatment.
 SAMHSA has a directory of Single State Agencies (SSA) for Substance Abuse Services, where you can find the contact information for your state’s governing substance abuse agency.

 Treatment costs vary by type of treatment.
-The type of treatment your friend requires is based on their individual needs (i.e. people with more severe addictions may be best helped by inpatient treatment, while outpatient treatment is beneficial for people with less severe substance use disorders who have the support at home they need to stay sober).10
+The type of treatment your friend requires is based on their individual needs (i.e. people with more severe addictions may be best helped by inpatient rehab near Orange County, while outpatient treatment is beneficial for people with less severe substance use disorders who have the support at home they need to stay sober).10

 Your friend may also need medical detox based on which substances they’ve been abusing.
 The prospect of withdrawal can be very nerve-wracking for many people who are thinking about quitting drugs.
 You can explain to your friend that medical detoxification programs like the one at Laguna Treatment Hospital are staffed with medical professionals who will provide high-quality care to keep them safe and alleviate their discomfort during this time.